6 January 2026

 1. The Large Bearish Candle: A long red (or black) candle that continues the existing downtrend.
 This shows that the bears are still seemingly in control.

 2. The Small Bullish Candle: A small green candle that opens and closes inside the body of the previous day’s large red candle.
-This indicates that selling pressure has stalled.
+This indicates that downward momentum has slowed.

 3. The Confirmation Candle: A large green candle that closes above the high of the first candle.
 This may indicate a possible shift in market sentiment.

-Why does the three inside up candle pattern work?
+Why does the three inside up candle pattern is interpreted?
 It’s all about shifts in market sentiment.
 Just see how;

-On Day 1, the bears are looking confident, pushing prices to new lows.
+On Day 1, the downward trend continues, pushing prices to new lows.
 However, on Day 2, despite the bearish momentum, the price fails to make a new low.
 Instead, it stays tucked inside the previous day’s range.
-This creates a “Harami” (which means “pregnant” in Japanese), suggesting that a new trend is being born.
+This creates a “Harami” (which means “pregnant” in Japanese), may indicate a potential trend change.

-By Day 3, when the price breaks above the high of Day 1, all the short sellers are forced to cover their positions, and sidelined buyers jump in.
-This collective action creates a a noticeable upward price movement.
+By Day 3, when the price breaks above the high of Day 1, all the short sellers are may close their positions, and sidelined increased buying activity may occur.
+This collective action may lead to upward price movement.

 The direct opposite of our bullish signal is the three inside down candlestick pattern (sometimes referred to as the 3 inside down candlestick pattern).
 This bearish reversal occurs at the peak of an uptrend and consists of:

-🔸A long bullish candle (showing the final surge of the uptrend).
+🔸A long bullish candle (showing the late stage of an upward trend).

 🔸A small bearish candle contained within the first candle’s body (forming a Bearish Harami).